 The day after the bar exam, March 1st, 2008, I moved to Napa.
 My husband and I started our own law firm, at pretty much the worst possible time—right in the middle of a recession.
-We have since been recognized multiple times as the top law firm in Napa County, and I’ve been named one of the top women attorneys in Northern California for the past five years.
+We have since been recognized multiple times as the top law firm in Napa County, and I’ve been named one of the top women attorneys in Northern California annually since 2013.

 I have a real-world understanding of what it’s like to start and run a business in the City of Napa.
 As a small business owner, I know how important it is for our business community to support one another, and to be able to rely on local government for support, encouragement and to provide the policy environment necessary for success.

 As an attorney, I specialize in business law and estate planning, and as such, I spend every day helping individuals, families, nonprofits, and small businesses right here in Napa.
 I know what their dreams are, and I know what challenges they face.
 That background will be a distinctive asset on the council, not only as an attorney, but as a business owner and advisor.